 &Lu=Lv=max25z0.35z00.063,280&Lw=max⁡(0.7z,280)##( LISTNUM NumberDefault \l 1

-Combining Eqs.
-(1)-(5), a complete description of the low-altitude atmospheric turbulence model has been given.
+Combination of Eqs.
+(1)-(5) gives a complete description of the low-altitude atmospheric turbulence model.

 Turbulence Modelling with Pre-warped Tustin Transformation

 Turbulence components were generally produced by passing the samples of band-limited white noise through shaping filters with prescribed spectra [31].
-The Dryden turbulence model have been widely used due to its simple form and ease of implementation.
+The Dryden turbulence model has been widely used due to its simple form and ease of implementation.
 However, the von Kármán spectra were more recommended for rotorcraft applications to improve simulation fidelities in low-speed flight conditions [10].
 The most challenging problem for the application of the von Kármán spectra in this method arises from their irrational forms.
 The third- and fourth-order shaping filters proposed by Ji et al. [10] for turbulence modeling have been demonstrated to have validity for a large frequency range and are suitable for rotorcraft simulations even in low-speed and low-altitude flight conditions.
 Based on the “frozen field” hypothesis and transformed from the spatial frequency to the temporal frequency [31], the high-order shaping filters are expressed with the following form,

 &Hus=σu2γuπi=12γu+aisi=13γu+bis &Hvs=σvγvπi=13γv+cisi=14γv+dis&Hws=σwγwπi=13γw+cisi=14γw+dis#( LISTNUM NumberDefault \l 1